proteneer/timemachine/README.md

 # Time Machine

-This package is designed with two goals in mind:
+This package is designed with three goals in mind:

-1. Enable rapid prototyping of novel energy functions and automatic generation of gradients, hessians, and mixed partials.
+1. Enable rapid prototyping of potential functions and automatic generation of gradients of arbitrary order.
-2. Computes exact analytic derivatives of the trajectory with respect to model parameter, also known as backpropagation through time.
+2. Generate performant code using a [jax/xla](github.com/google/jax) backend that can be run on CPUs, GPUs, and TPUs.
+2. Meta-optimization of optimizers and integrators, allowing one to generate analytic derivatives of a trajectory.

-The code is implemented against the reference OpenMM Force classes, and is rigorously tested for accuracy up to machine precision.
+The code is implemented against OpenMM for numerical accuracy.

 # Example Code:

 ``` python
 import functools
 import numpy as np
 import jax